SL-1: Design and operations

-The reactor core structure was built for a capacity of 59 fuel assemblies, one startup neutron source assembly, and nine control rods.
-The core in use, however, had 40 fuel elements and was controlled by five cruciform rods.
+The reactor core structure was built to hold 59 fuel assemblies, one startup neutron source assembly, and nine control rods.
+The actual core in use had 40 fuel elements and was controlled by five cruciform rods.
 The five active rods were in the shape of a plus symbol (+) in cross section: one in the center (Rod Number 9), and four on the periphery of the active core (Rods 1, 3, 5, and 7).
 The control rods were made of 60 mil thick cadmium, clad with 80 mil of aluminum.
 They had an overall span of 14 in and an effective length of 32 in.
 The 40 fuel assemblies were composed of nine fuel plates each.
 The plates were 120 mil thick, consisting of 50 mil of uranium-aluminum alloy "meat" covered by 35 mil of X-8001 aluminum cladding.
 The meat was 25.8 in long and 3.5 in wide.
 The water gap between fuel plates was 310 mil.
 Water channels within the control rod shrouds was 0.5 in.
-The initial loading of the 40 assembly core was highly enriched with 93.2% uranium-235 and contained 31 lb of U-235.
+The initial loading of the 40-assembly core was highly enriched with 93.2% uranium-235 and contained 31 lb of U-235.

-The deliberate choice of a smaller fuel loading element made the region near the center more active than it would have been with 59 fuel assemblies.
+The deliberate choice of using fewer fuel assemblies made the region near the center more active than it would have been with 59 fuel assemblies.
 The four outer control rods were not even used in the smaller core after tests concluded they were not necessary.
-In the operating SL-1 core, Rods 2, 4, 6, and 8 were dummy rods, had newly-installed cadmium shims, or were filled with test sensors, and were shaped like the capital letter T. The effort to minimize the size of the core gave Rod 9 an abnormally large reactivity worth.
+In the operating SL-1 core, Rods 2, 4, 6, and 8 were dummy rods, had newly installed cadmium shims, or were filled with test sensors, and were shaped like the capital letter T. The effort to minimize the size of the core gave an abnormally-large reactivity worth to Rod 9, the center control rod.